jfadams1963/Ti_Projects/tiAES-C_version/README.md

 + libssl-dev
 + libbsd0
 + libbsd-dev

 `# apt install build-essential libssl-dev libbsd0 libbsd-dev`

-Or if you are "forever root" on Ubuntu
+Or if you are "forever root" on Ubuntu with no passwd `sudo`
 `$ sudo apt install build-essential libssl-dev libbsd0 libbsd-dev`